grimmer0125/maolife/README.md

 ~~You can use `remote-redux-devtools`' guide to prepare your own local server.~~

 ~~Or follow https://github.com/jhen0409/remote-redux-devtools-on-debugger to cover the above 1~3.
 It comes with a local redux server and also integrates redux with react debugger page.
 So just use http://localhost:8081/debugger-ui to see React's log and Redux's store at the same time.~~

+## Offline build on Devices

+`offline` means you can run this app without any dev servers/environment/Mac.

+### iOS

+1. Choose maolife-release scheme.
+2. Connect your iPhone to Mac.
+3. Build

+possible step: only extra run `npm run ios-offline-jsbundle` before build step if you see `main.jsbundle does not exist` and build fail.

+### Android

+1. connect your Android device to Mac.
+2. use `npm run android-release` to build

+possible step: only extra run `npm run android-offline-jsbundle` before build step if you see `unable to load script from assets 'index.android bundle'` and build fail.

+## Deploy

+iOS:
+1. Choose maolife-release scheme.
+2. Prouct -> Archive

+Android
+1. cd android
+2. ./gradlew assembleRelease